Registration: 8:30–9:00 am BRT

 - Diana Mejía, Financial Inclusion and Education Specialist, CAF Development Bank of Latin America

-- Daniela Milanese, Team Leader for Portuguese Service, Bloomberg News
+- Daniela Milanese, Editor for Portuguese Service, Bloomberg News

 - Ragnhild Melzi, Vice President, Americas Society/Council of the Americas